 In the event of a fraud, GBRF will report the incident to the relevant funding partner if the fraudulent incident had a direct impact on the funding or project being funded.
-If the fraud relates to the Reef Trust Partnership Agreement the Department of Climate Change, Energy, Environment and Water will be notified.
+If the fraud relates to the Reef Trust Partnership Agreement the Department of the Environment and Energy will be notified.